dannutiee/VeganTips/README.md

 # VeganTips
 This project was created during my last semestr of studies.
-The goal was to create the webpage wich will fully ( front and back-end) functional.
-The tehcnologies I've used are : PHP, HTML, CSS, LESS, GRUNT.
+The goal was to create the webpage that will be fully ( front and back-end) functional.
+The tehcnologies I've used here : PHP, HTML, CSS, LESS, GRUNT.

 - Login page
 ![vegan-00](https://github.com/dannutiee/VeganTips/blob/master/app/images/forReadme/front-page-login.png)